-Cardinals rout Giants 10-0 to open 3-game NL Central lead
+Cardinals rout Giants 10-0, maintain 2½-game NL Central lead

+ST. LOUIS (AP) — Dakota Hudson’s arm and bat gave the St. Louis Cardinals another boost in their postseason push.

-ST. LOUIS (AP) — Dakota Hudson pitched six innings of one-hit ball and hit a two-run single for his first big league RBIs, helping the St. Louis Cardinals rout the San Francisco Giants 10-0 on Thursday to open a three-game lead over the second-place Chicago Cubs in the NL Central.
+Hudson pitched six innings of one-hit ball and hit a two-run single for his first big league RBIs, helping the Cardinals rout the San Francisco Giants 10-0 on Thursday to maintain a 2½-game lead over the second-place Chicago Cubs in the NL Central.

+“I feel like I didn’t have my best offspeed stuff,” Hudson said.
+“I commanded my cutter pretty well and I was able to get that sinker down in the zone and get some weak ground balls.
+Besides that, I was able to eat up as many innings as I could.
+I fell short in my own eyes trying to get a little deeper.”

-Paul DeJong hit an early two-run homer, and Paul Goldschmidt singled and scored twice for the Cardinals, who for the sixth time in seven games.
+Paul DeJong hit an early two-run homer, and Paul Goldschmidt singled and scored twice for the Cardinals, who won for the sixth time in seven games.

-San Francisco has lost five of six and eight of 10, dropping nine games back for the NL’s second wild card at 67-73.
+San Francisco has lost five of six and eight of 10, dropping 9½ games back for the NL’s second wild card at 67-73.

 Hudson (15-6) allowed a one-out single in the second to Kevin Pillar and walked Brandon Crawford, then retired 14 of his final 15 batters.
 He has won five straight starts.